Latest posts by Ahmad Imran (see all)

 No other browser comes close to it.

-It is the most widely used browser in the world at the time of writing this article.
+It is the most widely used browser in the world by a big margin at the time of writing this article.
 And there are valid reasons for that.

 I use a combination of three online tools for this purpose.

-Evernote as my online journal for idea capturing and diary keeping.
+Evernote as my online repository of information, idea capturing and future referencing.